tlswg/tls13-spec/draft-ietf-tls-tls13.md

 the Diffie-Hellman shared secret, and MUST check whether the computed Diffie-Hellman shared secret is the all-zero value and abort if so, as described in Section 6 of {{RFC7748}}.
-If implementers use an alternative implementation of these elliptic curves, they should perform the additional checks specified in Section 7 of {{RFC7748}}.
+If implementers use an alternative implementation of these elliptic curves, they SHOULD perform the additional checks specified in Section 7 of {{RFC7748}}.

 Note: Versions of TLS prior to 1.3 permitted point format negotiation;